 Should You Fight a Parking Ticket Issued in Error?

-If you receive a parking ticket in error, can prove your case and have sufficient command of the local language, you may wish to fight the ticket while you are still in country.
+If you receive a ticket in error, can prove your case and have sufficient command of the local language, you may wish to fight the ticket while you are still in country.
 Bring your evidence to the parking authority and do your best to fill out any forms you are given.
 If you are writing in a foreign language, consult a dictionary to make sure you are filling in each field properly.

 Be confident, show your documentation and insist on a quick decision.